viniciusvk1/JavaCRUD/README.md

 <b><h1>Acknowledgements</h1>

-This project was created with the aim of studying the Java language, and is not based on the knowledge learned at the ColmeiaTech Bootcamp.
+This project was created with the aim of studying the Java language, and is based on the knowledge learned at the ColmeiaTech Bootcamp.